 While business can play an important role governments are required to provide incentives just as they have done for almost every major new technology and just as they continue to do for fossil fuels.
 Governments need to prioritize cleantech in the same way that they prioritize other sectors of the economy.

-Governments in countries like Spain, Costa Rica and even the United Arab Emerites are working to end their use of fossil fuels.
-State governments like California and national governments like France, and Germany have demonstrated that there are tangible benefits associated with climate action.
-The governments of many European nations along with the governments of Asian countries like China, Japan and South Korea have all supported cleantech research and development.
+Governments in countries like Spain, Costa Rica, and even the United Arab Emirates are working to end their use of fossil fuels.
+State governments like California and national governments like France and Germany have demonstrated that there are tangible benefits associated with climate action.
+The governments of many European nations along with the governments of Asian countries like China, Japan, and South Korea have all supported cleantech research and development.

 However, for businesses that have to contend with upfront costs and uncertain profit horizons this patchwork of government action is insufficient to keep us within the upper threshold temperature limit.

 Incentives are even more important than disincentives.
-Governments can ncentivize the green economy through a policy mix that includes direct investments, tax breaks, and loans in support of renewable energy, energy efficiency, low carbon transport and green buildings.
+Governments can incentivize the green economy through a policy mix that includes direct investments, tax breaks, and loans in support of renewable energy, energy efficiency, low carbon transport, and green buildings.